ibm-cloud-docs/account/faqs-account.md

 {: #create-account}
 {: faq}

 You can create an account by [registering](/registration){: external} your email address.
 For identity verification, a credit card is required when you create a new account.
+A debit card is acceptable if it is from Visa or Mastercard, and it is not a disposable card or one-time use card number.
 New accounts are created as Pay-As-You-Go accounts, except purchased subscriptions and temporary educational accounts.
 To verify your identity with a code, you can apply a purchased subscription code for a Subscription account, or a feature code for a temporary educational account.
 For more information, see [Account types](/docs/account?topic=account-accounts).

 Feature codes aren't supported in some countries.
 For more information, see [personal use availability](/docs/account?topic=account-account-getting-started#signup-personalaccts).
 {: note}